TechieStephen/Weather_API/README.md

 ### Compiles and hot-reloads for development
 ```
-- dotnet run or just use the play button
+- if you are using VS code run "dotnet run" or just use the play button if you are using visual studio
 ```

 ## Author